Global small-hole minimization of the first Dirichlet eigenvalue in a square with two hard obstacles: Same-corner branch: full-capacity comparison and direct exclusion

-for every admissible distinct pair $(c_1,c_2)$.
-The argument ultimately rests on the monotone one-hole family $\mathcal F$, a reflected comparison principle, and a scalar threshold inequality.
-We also record a coercive estimate for $\mathcal E_2$, since it gives a useful global bound on the same-corner cell.
+for every admissible distinct pair.
+The proof combines coordinatewise monotonicity of the full one-hole capacity with a direct two-hole slice estimate and a short exact-arithmetic certificate.
 For related analyses of small holes near flat boundaries and conical corners, see~\cite{BDDM2016-2D,CDDM2017,CDDM2025}.